scrudgey/DJ2020/clearsighter.md

     the long hallway problem

-or raycasts from nodes on a grid toward the camera?

-we need to know what nodes are visible to player,
+or raycasts from nodes on a grid toward the camera? we need to know what nodes are visible to player,

+* handle multiple hits on same object
+* handle aboves
+* raycast hits are hitting triggers
+* can we simplify the next/previous batch collections?
+* flickering
+* some system for only updating active handlers
+? we don't need to batch the locating- just the hanlder updates
+* classic interlopers

+improve the classic interloper:
+    either only affect things not touched by raycast, or slightly better logic around it handle windows

+ease disappearance, timed reappearance
+    use state machine in material handler

 selectively clearsight based on shooting enemies as well

+only raycast in appropriate directions away from camera

+SwapExposureBackBuffer could be a proper swap i think?